Chapter 11

 cargo truce package --host-only # skip the cross-arch build (dev iteration)

-cargo truce package --no-sign # skip signing (dev)
+cargo truce package --no-sign # Windows: skip Authenticode signing entirely

 cargo truce package --no-notarize # macOS: sign but skip Apple notarization